 Besides being one of the longest-running jazz clubs in the country, George’s Spaghetti House was also a popular Italian restaurant.
 The second floor was later opened and called Castle George.

 In 1983, Mr Cole sold George’s Spaghetti House, and a year later, the new owner moved the jazz club up to the second floor.

 Doug Cole also operated two other clubs in Toronto – Bourbon Street and Basin Street.
 Opening in the early 1970s, Bourbon Street occupied the main floor of 180 Queen St W, while Basin St was on the second floor.
 Mainly American modern jazz talent was featured at this location.
 The Queen West building was also home to George’s Italian Cafe.
-The clubs closed in the mid-1980s, and the building has since been demolished.
+The clubs closed in the mid-1980s.

 Honours & Awards

 Doug Cole received the Order of Canada in 2008 for his development of jazz in Canada.
 In 2012, just days after his passing, he received Queen Elizabeth II, Diamond Jubilee Medal.
 He loved music and was known for giving musicians the opportunity to experiment and develop their sound in a live setting.
 Because of that, many great jazz musicians were able to build careers in Canada.